 I’ll tell you how to detect these problems with and without a portable amp.

 Guitar Action Issues

-Other than the nut, your guitar’s neck relief and saddle heights are the main factors determining the guitar’s “action” and playability.
+Other than the nut, your guitar’s neck Refers to a bow in the guitar neck intended to allow strings... and saddle heights are the main factors determining the guitar’s “action” and playability.
 My guitar inspection guide will tell you how to check these criteria and help you avoid problem guitars.

 Guitar Inspection Guide

 Slow down!
 Carefully inspect every inch of the guitar headstock to the bottom strap button.
 Tune the guitar before taking any of the measurements mentioned below.

 - Missing Strings – can hide more serious problems.
 String prices generally range from about $4 to $7 a set.
 Why would anyone try to sell a guitar that is missing strings?

 - Headstock – Look for signs of abuse.
 Inspect truss cover screws – if worn, then truss rod has probably been adjusted frequently.
 Not a good sign.

 - Tuner Keys – Look for missing bushing, loose 10mm nuts, missing covers on back.
 Turn each key slightly back and forth (only slightly).
 Feel any “slop”?
 Tuner keys generally cost $25 to $65 but can be a pain to replace.
 If this is a sub-$300 guitar, it might be better to pass than have to mess with tuner key replacement.